aiskout/aiskout.github.io/_posts/2025-01-11-wordpress-supabase-connector-release.md

 ## 📄 License

-The WordPress Supabase Connector is licensed under the Apache License 2.0, making it free for both personal and commercial use.
+The WordPress Supabase Connector is available under dual licensing:

+- **Open Source**: Apache License 2.0 for personal and open-source projects
+- **Commercial**: Commercial license for business use (includes support and updates)

 ## 🚀 What's Next?